George Julnes Endowed Social Betterment Conference Award

 The family and friends of Dr. George Julnes and the American Evaluation Association are pleased to offer the George Julnes Endowed Social Betterment Conference Award, an endowed award established to honor the life and legacy of Dr. George Julnes.
 George had a distinguished career in program evaluation and contributed outstanding service to AEA, including as Editor-in-Chief of the American Journal of Evaluation.

-Submitted paper proposals and applications should be directly aligned with one or more of George’s areas of interest and with his aspirations for evaluation to support efforts to transition to a better world.
+Submitted proposals and applications should be directly aligned with one or more of George’s areas of interest and with his aspirations for evaluation to support efforts to transition to a better world.
 Relevant areas include:

 • Valuing as an aspect of evaluation, especially valuing in the public interest